Albanisation: Janjevo

 In 1922, Henry Baerlein noted that the Austrians had for thirty years tried to Albanianize the Janjevo population (see also Janjevci).

 Ashkali and Romani

 The Ashkali and Balkan Egyptians, who share culture, traditions and the Albanian language, are of Romani origin.
 The "Ashkali" have been classed as a "new ethnic identity in the Balkans", formed in the 1990s.

-It was earlier applied to stationary Roma who settled in Albanian areas during Ottoman Empire times.
-The Ashkalija speak Albanian as their first language.
-Ashkalija often worked as blacksmiths, or manual laborers on Ottoman estates.
-Ashkalija are found mainly in eastern and central Kosovo.
-The Ashkali people claim that they have originated in Persia, now Iran, in 4th century BC (Ashkal, Gilan, Iran); however, there are no indicators for this hypothesis and it not scientifically proven.
-There are other theories of the Ashkali coming from Turkey in a village called Aşkale (Erzurum district of Turkey), or possibly have come from ages ago in the city of Ashkalon (Israel).
-Still, some believe they are travelers from Northern India (Romani) who have used the Albanian language as their mother-tongue.

-A 14th-century reference to a placename (Агѹповы клѣти, Agupovy klěti) in the Rila Charter of Ivan Alexander of Bulgaria is thought to be related to the Balkan Egyptians according to some authors, such as Konstantin Josef Jireček.

-In 1990, an "Egyptian association" was formed in Ohrid, Macedonia.
-During the Kosovo War, Albanized Roma were displaced as refugees in Albania and the Republic of Macedonia.
-Many Ashkali fought in the Kosovo Liberation Army.
-Albanized Roma formed the ethnic group Ashkali after the end of the war in 1999, to show their pro-Albanian stance and distinguish themselves from the Roma.

 Placenames

 To define Kosovo as an Albanian area, a toponyms commission (1999) led by Kosovan Albanian academics was established to determine new or alternative names for some settlements, streets, squares and organisations with Slavic origins that underwent a process of Albanisation during this period.
 Those measures have been promoted by sectors of the Kosovan Albanian academic, political, literary and media elite that caused administrative and societal confusion with multiple toponyms being used resulting in sporadic acceptance by wider Kosovan Albanian society.

 Alleged Albanianisation

-In 1987 Yugoslav communist officials changed the starting grade from the fourth to the first for Kosovo Serb and Albanian students being taught each others languages with aims of bringing both ethnicities closer.
-Kosovo Serb opposed the measure to the learn Albanian language claiming that it was another way of asserting Albanian dominance and viewed it as more Albanisation of the region.
-Yugoslav authorities rejected the claim stating that if Albanians also refused to learn Serbian on grounds that it was Serbianisation it would be unacceptable.
+In 1987 Yugoslav communist officials changed the starting grade from the fourth to the first for Kosovo Serb and Albanian students being taught each other's languages with aims of bringing both ethnicities closer.
+Kosovo Serbs opposed the measure to learn the Albanian language, claiming that it was another way of asserting Albanian dominance and viewed it as more Albanisation of the region.
+Yugoslav educational authorities rejected the claim, stating that if Albanians also refused to learn Serbo-Croatian on the grounds that it was Serbianisation, it would be unacceptable.